Loading Events

 Art Contest

 Submit your best work for the Dino Days Art Contest!
 Local artists and students are encouraged to submit original dinosaur-themed art to participate in this year’s Dino Days Art Contest.
-The artwork chosen as “Best in Show” will be printed into a limited edition ZBG Postcard for the Garden’s Gift Shop.
-More information is coming soon!
+All artwork must contain flora and fauna that best represents Texas during the Cretaceous Period.
+There will be 3 winners and the artwork chosen as “Best in Show” will be printed into a limited edition ZBG Postcard for the Garden’s Gift Shop.

 Prehistoric Planter Workshops